 - Do not assume the other side knows what you know but didn’t take the time to state.

 - Kindly clarify with the needed additional information if necessary.

-- Don’t read into a reply what simply isn’t there.
+- Do not read into a reply what simply isn’t there.

-If you are on the receiving end of an over reactionary emailer, do your best to communicate with the clarity they were unable to offer.
-If that doesn’t appease realize that there are some emails that are just not worth responding to.
+If you are on the receiving end of an over-reactionary emailer, do your best to communicate with the clarity they were unable to offer you.
+However, if that doesn’t appease the inquirer, realize that some emails are just not worth taking your time to respond to.